Sud0man1/Sud0man1/README.md

         #  Hey there, I’m @Sud0man1 (⌐■_■)
         !
 Currently studying a degree in Computer Science - LOADING ███▒▒▒▒▒▒▒
         ./ Linux Enthusiast
-        &  Interested in: Java and C++ software development
+        &  Interested in: Java and NestJS
         $  sudo apt install segfault :)

       ==========================================================================